 With an IoT-based Incident Prediction System (IPS) in place, a detailed audit trail of data is produced, which is ripe for analytics.
 Thus, safety compliance becomes a data-driven practice – objective, not subjective.

 When there is an inevitable incident, there would now be a Forensic Audit Trail to determine exactly what happened.
 Who was there?
 What caused the incident?
 How can you prepare in the future to avoid similar events?
 Is additional training required in specific areas/gaps identified by the system?

-Just imaging the “activity data” such a system could produce.
+Just imagine the “activity data” such a system could produce.
 Who’s working the most?
 Who isn’t working very much at all?
 Is everyone located where they are assigned and need to be?

 Obviously, any system such as this is but a tool; and tools are only as good as those who use them.
 Without a strong “Culture of Safety” in any organization, the greatest benefits would never be enjoyed.
 But coupled with the proper training, having advanced tools like this in place can legitimately “up your game” to levels never previously possible.

-The simple fact is, an onsite supervisor only has one set of eyes and can’t reasonably be expected to see everyone doing everything all of the time on a major job site.
+The simple fact is that an onsite supervisor only has one set of eyes and can’t reasonably be expected to see everyone doing everything all the time on a major job site.
 IoT can be those eyes and ears for operational managers, alerting them in real-time to real dangers, hopefully in time to stop bad things from happening.
-IoT can also produce that forensic audit trail that can aid in certification of safety compliance, aid in incident investigation, and even help with personnel management.
+IoT can also produce a forensic audit trail that can aid in certification of safety compliance, incident investigation, and even help with personnel management.
 It’s a technology whose time has come.